More than a century of good neighbors on the river

 A preview of the big Potomac regatta that turns into a love letter to the original Gray Bat.
 Fifteen years earlier, the writer recalls, Battenfield’s first Gray Bat “threw” the biggest rollers on the river, and every kid at the swimming holes along the Eastern Branch, Rutman’s beach, the Coal Chute, Ant beach, Glass beach, the Gas House Wharves, would beat it for deep water to “ride” the boat’s wake.

-View the full page at the Library of CongressHonoring those who came before
+View the full page at the Library of CongressBoathouse Row, on the record

 We remember the past leaders and officers whose dedication built and sustained this club across more than a hundred years on the water.